-Prairie Provident is a Calgary-based public company engaged in the exploration and development of oil and natural gas, with conventional operations primarily focused in the Western Canadian Sedimentary Basin in Alberta.
-Our strategy is to combine organic growth with accretive acquisitions of conventional oil and gas prospects that bring operational synergies and/or additional development potential.
+Prairie Provident is a Calgary-based public company engaged in the exploration and development of oil and natural gas properties in Alberta.
+Our strategy is to grow organically in combination with accretive acquisitions of conventional oil prospects that can be efficiently developed.
 We maintain a high working interest in a well-balanced portfolio of oil and gas properties, consisting of light and medium oil with associated natural gas.
-Our core areas are our Wheatland and Princess properties in Southern Alberta and our Evi property located in the Peace River Arch area of Northern Alberta.
-We also hold a large acreage position of approximately 240,000 net acres in the Utica shale in Quebec's Saint Lawrence lowlands.
+Our operations are primarily focused on the Michichi and Princess areas in Southern Alberta targeting the Banff, the Ellerslie and the Lithic Glauconite ("Glauconite") formations, and an established waterflood project at our Evi property located in the Peace River Arch area of Northern Alberta.